MTechWare/wintool/PLUGIN_DEVELOPMENT.md

 └── my-cool-plugin/
     ├── config.json     // (Required) Manifest file with metadata.
     ├── index.html      // (Required) The UI of the plugin.
-    ├── script.js       // (Required) The logic and API calls.
+    ├── script.js       // (Required) The logic for the UI.
-    └── styles.css      // (Required) The styling for the UI.
+    ├── styles.css      // (Optional) The styling for the UI.
+    └── backend.js      // (Optional) The Node.js backend logic.
 ```

 ### The Manifest: `config.json`